This post contains affiliate links. For more information, please read our disclosure policy.

 The Little Skellig, on the other hand, features 23,000 pairs of gannet nest at every point due to which it is also called the largest gannet colony of this planet.
 Another gorgeous attraction of the island is the Stone huts in the shape of a beehive.
 It is believed to be the meditation site of the monks in ancient times along with holy well and St. Michael Church that are also the biggest attractions of the island.

-The island is also home to various kinds of birds species like Gannet, Herring Gull, Fulmar, Razorbill, Cormorant, Puffin, Arctic Tern, etc. The island offers two types of exciting tour for the visitors- The landing tour and The Eco tour departing from Portmagee Marina.
+The island is also home to various kinds of bird species like Gannet, Herring Gull, Fulmar, Razorbill, Cormorant, Puffin, Arctic Tern, etc. The island offers two types of exciting tour for the visitors- The landing tour and The Eco tour departing from Portmagee Marina.

 Great Blasket Island